Van Seters, J. 2017. Sectoral multi-stakeholder initiatives at EU level: quo vadis? ECDPM Talking Points Blog, 29 September 2017.

 The views expressed here are those of the author and not necessarily those of ECDPM.

-Photo: dried cocoa beans, which are the focus of one of the multi-stakeholders initiatives mentioned in this blog.
+Photo: dried cocoa beans, which are the focus of one of the multi-stakeholder initiatives mentioned in this blog.
 Courtesy of USAID via Flickr.